 Ingredients

-- 2.5 lb pie pumpkin see notes for smaller or larger pumpkins
+- 2.5 lb pie pumpkin see notes on pumpkin size

 - water see notes for correct amount